7h3w4lk3r/pyback/README.md

 . to use upload functionality you should put the target file in the same directory as the listener.py file.
 . backdoor doesnt auto-activate the persistence module for better evation chance, if you want to change that simply uncomment the self.persistance() line in backdoor file.
 . the `enum` command may take a few minutes and results will be saved in the listener directory. to see colored output use `cat enum*.txt`
-. spawn function will run an FUD reverse powershell payload on victim machine, you can catch it with `rlwrap nc -nvlp [port]`
+. spawn function will run an FUD reverse powershell payload on victim machine, you can catch it with `nc -nvlp [port]`

 # PoC